Deep-Chill/Shopify-Store-Contact-Automator/README.md

 # Shopify Store Information and Contact Form Automator

-This repository contains Python scripts that automate the process of navigating to a list of Shopify stores, extracting their information, and finding and opening contact forms on their websites.
-It saves time by auto-loading the pages while requiring manual form submission.
+Shopify Contact Form Automator is a time-saving Python automation tool for e-commerce business owners or anyone who needs to contact Shopify stores en masse.
+It navigates through a list of Shopify stores, extracts their information, locates their contact forms, and loads the pages one by one for you.
+This automation leaves you with just the task of submitting the forms or completing the captcha.
+A beeping sound  plays every time manual input is required.

 ## Table Of Contents